TrebledJ/trebledj.github.io/content/posts/programming/digital-audio-synthesis/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 Now our 440Hz sine wave is unblemished!

-{% image "assets/osc-sine-440-2.jpg", "w-65", "Pure sine goodness.
-A proper 440Hz sine displaying properly." %}
+{% image "assets/osc-sine-440-2.jpg", "w-75", "Pure sine goodness.
+A proper 440Hz sine rendered on our oscilloscope." %}

 <sup>Waveform of a pure 440Hz sine tone.</sup>
 {.caption}